nardib/TextAdventure/docs/GameGuide.md

 # Game Manual: Text Adventure Escape Room

 Welcome to the Text Adventure Escape Room!
 This game is a thrilling text-based adventure with an easy and clean graphical user interface (GUI), featuring a resizable screen and illustrative images to enhance your experience.
-Prepare to solve puzzles, outwit an enemy, and escape the room before time runs out.
+Prepare to solve puzzles, outwit an enemy, and escape the room before they find you.
 This manual will guide you through the gameplay, commands, and mechanics of the game.

 ### Table of Contents:

 - Starting the Game
 - Game Interface
 - Gameplay Mechanics
 - Commands
 - Winning and Losing
 - Project
+- Execution Environments and Constraints
+- Libraries Used
 - Compile & Execute
 - Testing
-- Save & Load usage
+- Save & Load Usage

 ----------------------------------------------------------------------------------------------------------------------------------------

 ### New Game: Start a fresh adventure

-Since the beginning, the game can be customized by allowing you to choose your character's and enemy name and the gender.
-To make the game challenging the user is free to select the difficulty level, choosing between **EASY**, **MEDIUM** or **HARD**.
-This will directly affect the behavior of the enemy, as later explaned.
-In addition you can also choose to play without the enemy, by tiping false in response to the third selection.
+Since the beginning, the game can be customized by allowing you to choose your character's and enemy's name and gender.
+To make the game challenging, the user is free to select the difficulty level, choosing between **EASY**, **MEDIUM**, or **HARD**.
+This will directly affect the behavior of the enemy, as explained later.
+Additionally, you can choose to play without the enemy by typing "false" in response to the third selection.

-Because of the possible length of a single match, Save and Resume actions are implemented through AWS S3 Bucket service.
-In order to make a correct use of the saving and resume function you need to set your own Bucket.
+Due to the potential length of a single match, Save and Resume actions are implemented through the AWS S3 Bucket service.
+To correctly utilize the saving and resume function, you need to set up your own Bucket.

 ----------------------------------------------------------------------------------------------------------------------------------------